LatticeX-Foundation/Rosetta/README.md

 ## Getting Started

 To help you start with your first workable program with Rosetta easily, our [Tutorials](doc/TUTORIALS.md) will lead you to this fantastic world.
-In this detailed tutorials, we will assist you learn the basic concepts about Rosetta, then show you how to use the interfaces that we provide by easy-to-understand examples, and finally teach you to build a workable privacy-preserving machine learning model on real datasets.
+In this detailed tutorials, we will assist you learn the basic concepts about Rosetta, then show you how to use the interfaces that we provide by easy-to-understand examples, and finally help you build a workable privacy-preserving machine learning model on real-world datasets.

 Hopefully, this tutorial, and more other examples in [Examples](./example), will whet your appetite to dive in knowing more about this privacy-preserving framework.

 ## Contributing to Rosetta

 Rosetta is an open source project developed under the LPGLv3 license and maintained by [LatticeX Foundation](https://latticex.foundation/).
 Contributions from individuals and organizations are all welcome.
 Before beginning, please take a look at our [contributing guidelines](CONTRIBUTING.md).
+Our project adheres to [code of conduct](CODE_OF_CONDUCT.md).
+By participating in our community, you are expected to uphold this code.
 You could also open an issue by clicking [here](https://github.com/LatticeX-Foundation/Rosetta/issues/new).

 ## Documents List